davidmalcolm/texi2rst/output/other-built-in-functions-provided-by-gcc.rst

 function.
-However, if you use it in an inlined function and pass an argument of the function as the argument to the built-in, GCC never returns 1 when you call the inline function with a string constant or compound literal (Compound Literals) and does not return 1 when you pass a constant numeric value to the inline function unless you specify the :option:`-O` option.
+However, if you use it in an inlined function and pass an argument of the function as the argument to the built-in, GCC never returns 1 when you call the inline function with a string constant or compound literal (see :ref:`compound-literals`) and does not return 1 when you pass a constant numeric value to the inline function unless you specify the :option:`-O` option.